maxwelldagadu/FastAPI-Todo-App/README.md

 # TODO APP

 This is a Todo List App I built entirely with FastApi to get hands on experience.
 It's actually my first project I've coded from start to finish.
 Just like any other Todo App that helps you create, edit and delete completed tasks, this one pretty much does the same thing.
-The codebase has more of Backend logic than Front-End, that's beacause I'm more into Backend development.
+The codebase has more of Backend logic than Frontend, that's beacause I'm more into Backend development.

 # APP FEATURES